dvs-whu/E-SAI/README.md

 ```
 python Evaluation_SAIDataset.py --indoor_path=./Results/Indoor/ --outdoor_path=./Results/Outdoor/
 ```
-The quantitative results will be printed in terminal and recorded in IQA.txt file.
+The quantitative results will be printed in terminal and recorded in IQA.txt files.
 Note that we use center cropped 256x256 images for evaluation in our paper.

 ## Citation